Dual (grammatical number): Khoe languages

-The non-Khoe Khoesan languages (Tuu and Kx'a), do not have dual number marking of nouns.
+The non-Khoe Khoesan languages (Tuu and Kxʼa), do not have dual number marking of nouns.

 In Indo-European languages

 The category of dual can be reconstructed for Proto-Indo-European, the ancestor of all Indo-European languages, and it has been retained as a fully functioning category in the earliest attested daughter languages.
 The best evidence for the dual among ancient Indo-European languages can be found in Old Indo-Iranian (Vedic Sanskrit and Avestan), Homeric Greek and Old Church Slavonic, where its use was obligatory for all inflected categories including verbs, nouns, adjectives, pronouns and some numerals.
 Various traces of dual can also be found in Gothic, Old Irish, and Latin (more below).

 Due to the scarcity of evidence, the reconstruction of dual endings for Proto-Indo-European is difficult, but at least formally according to the comparative method it can be ascertained that no more than three dual endings are reconstructible for nominal inflection.
 Mallory & Adams (2006) reconstruct the dual endings as: